Asim0125/url-shortener/README.md

 ---

 ## Analytics Processing

-The application tracks URL clicks and processes analytics so that URL usage can be monitored without making every request depend directly on a database write.
+The application tracks URL clicks so that URL usage can be monitored without making analytics processing part of the main redirect response.

-Click events (timestamp, short code, and optionally referrer/user-agent) are published to an internal event handler and persisted **asynchronously**, using Spring's `@Async` support (or a lightweight event bus).
+Click events such as the timestamp and short code are processed asynchronously using Spring's `@Async` support.
+This keeps analytics processing separate from the main URL redirection flow..
 This decouples the redirect response — which must stay fast — from the analytics write path, so a slow or contended analytics table never adds latency to the user-facing redirect.

 Aggregated click counts can then be exposed through a read endpoint (e.g. total clicks per short code, clicks over time) for basic usage insights.